NoXX-Technologies/docs/model/README.md

 - remove auto-generate on id -> its the pre-specified id (static data set)

 migrate update on card_sets:
-remove psa_header_id
+- remove psa_header_id
-remove psa_category
+- remove psa_category
-remove auto-generate on id -> its the pre-specified id (static data set)
+- remove auto-generate on id -> its the pre-specified id (static data set)

-migrate update on sports
+migrate update on sports:
-remove auto-generate on id -> its the pre-specified id (static data set)
+- remove auto-generate on id -> its the pre-specified id (static data set)

-migrate update on manufacturer remove auto-generate on id -> its the pre-specified id (static data set)
+migrate update on manufacturer:
+- remove auto-generate on id -> its the pre-specified id (static data set)

-migrate update on set_types
+migrate update on set_types:
-remove auto-generate on id -> its the pre-specified id (static data set)
+- remove auto-generate on id -> its the pre-specified id (static data set)